 Businesses are allowed to deduct their expenses.
 You can reduce next year’s tax bill if you start to track you’re expenses this year.
 Now is a great time to begin paying attention if you hadn’t thought of this before.
 Even if you only made $1,000 last year driving Uber, shouldn’t you reduce the portion of that income that is taxable by as much as possible?
 Expenses like gas, repairs and your cell phone bill are likely deductible.

 Let’s talk about it.
 Which of these strategies are you currently using?
 Which do you need more information on?
-Let us know how you plan on using the last few weeks of the year to maximize your tax savings.
+Let us know in the comments below how you plan on using the last few weeks of the year to maximize your tax savings.